+- POSIX.1-2008.

-- The Single UNIX Specification Version 3 (POSIX).
-Note: Free registration is required. - Filesystem Hierarchy Standard (FHS) - Linux Standard Base (LSB) Core Specification 4.0
+- Filesystem Hierarchy Standard (FHS)

+- Linux Standard Base (LSB) Core Specification 4.0

 The LSB has five separate standards: Core, C++, Desktop, Runtime Languages, and Printing.
 In addition to generic requirements there are also architecture specific requirements.
 LFS attempts to conform to the architectures discussed in the previous section.